tjhickey724/compiler_design/notes/parsing/recursive_descent.md

 and look for the first $k$ symbols starting a production rather than the first symbol, and likewise construct a LL(k) table, but these are usually too large to be useful.

 One we have the useRule table built, we can parse any string just as in the LL(0) example above.

+### Exercise
+Create the predictive parser for the simple expression language above

 ## Example.
 Let's try the Grammar 3.12 example from the book ..